- An extroverted introvert

 According to Meyers-Briggs, I am a Mastermind (INTJ).
 I love to laugh and to make people laugh.
 I prefer to plan things out, but am totally fine with spontaneity and adapt quickly.
 I like to take things apart and figure out how they work (including guys I've dated/am dating :P ).
 I'm analytical, contemplative, and love to learn new things.
-I'm also a night owl, am left-handed (ambidextrous for everything except writing), and prefer wine over beer.
+I'm also a night owl, am left-handed (ambidextrous for everything except writing), and prefer wine/cider over beer.
 Oh, and I've been playing the viola since I was 12 and chess since I was 8 and have recently uncovered a passion for bridge.

 As far as interests go, I'm interested in a lot!
 My more active interests include:

 - Board/card games (favorites include: bridge!, chess!, cribbage, Settlers of Catan, Dominion, Magic: The Gathering, Ticket To Ride)

 - Computer stuff

 - Music/Playing the viola

 I also have this tendency to "Like" people on here that have certain qualities that I should be so lucky to find in my next partner.
 And maybe in hopes of passively getting them to initiate conversation.
 Did it work?

 I have a lot of lofty goals that change periodically depending on what interests me.
 You should ask about that. :) (not-so-subtle conversation starter suggestion)

 Movies: My tastes vary widely, but I'm always a sucker for a good action/adventure movie or comedy.